 Highfield Prep, Maidenhead

-A celebration of girl power, this 'family' oriented school is producing fearless females in a non hot-housey environment.
+A celebration of girl power, this 'family' oriented school is producing fearless females who are given lot of opportunities in a non hot-housey environment.

 HIGHFIELD PREP SCHOOL, MAIDENHEAD